ifsnop/mysqldump-php/README.md

 # MySQLDump - PHP

-This replicates mysqldump in terminal "$ mysqldump -u username -p..."
+This is a php version of linux's mysqldump in terminal "$ mysqldump -u username -p...".

 ## Installation